postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

 ### Preperation

-Just like RAG, the first step is to prepare our unified RAG system.
-The first step in preparing our Unified RAG system is storing our documents in our PostgresML Postgres database.
+Just like RAG, the first step is to prepare our unified RAG system, and the first step in preparing our Unified RAG system is storing our documents in our PostgresML Postgres database.

 !!! generic